dawidmalina/amazon-eks-ami/README.md

-# Amazon EKS AMI Build Specification
+# Ubuntu EKS AMI Build Specification

+NOT YET READY!!!

-This repository contains resources and configuration scripts for building a custom Amazon EKS AMI with [HashiCorp Packer](https://www.packer.io/).
-This is the same configuration that Amazon EKS uses to create the official Amazon EKS-optimized AMI.
+This repository contains resources and configuration scripts for building a custom Ubuntu EKS AMI with [HashiCorp Packer](https://www.packer.io/).
+This is the same configuration that Ubuntu EKS uses to create the official Ubuntu EKS-optimized AMI.

 ## Setup